Barlukh/game-chess/README.md

 - There is also a snap mechanic, so the dropped piece centers itself onto the corresponding square under the mouse cursor.

 ## Installation
 No installation.
-Run it in a Python interpreter or terminal.
+Run the code in main.py.
-When executed, a separate window is drawn and the while loop in the 'main' module handles the updates.
+Separate window is drawn and the while loop in the 'main' module handles the updates.
 Close the window to quit.